AI-Bootcamp-Class/project2/README.md

 #### Future Work
 Discuss any additional questions that surfaced and outline plans for future development.

-#### Installation
-Provide instructions for setting up the project locally.

-#### Usage
-Explain how to run the code and what to expect from the outputs.

 #### Authors
 Pedro Zurita
 Christoph Guenther